vitorguima/Running-a-Rails-application-using-Docker-for-newbies-/README.md

 After finishing these changes, repeat the step 4.

 ## Creating a Makefile
-A Makefile is a way to create shortcuts as commands to handle your application usability.
+A Makefile is a way to create shortcuts as commands to handle your application's usability.

 ### Step 1
 Go inside your application and, at the global directory, create a document with the name 'Makefile'.
 Inside it, insert the following code block: